 We also can’t stress the emphasizes and importance of a good chair, especially for those who work from home and spend a lot of hours in the office space.
-Our top recommendation is the OPEL Multi-Function office chair.
+Our top recommendation is the MAXX TASK Multi-Function office chair.
 A very reasonably priced ergonomic chair, that provides all the comforts and adjustability for your size and preference. it’s money well-spent.

 Staying on top of technology in office space design is important.
 Our customers demand tablets, desktops, digital television programs and cellphone apps all be integrated and seamlessly used through different monitors and televisions.
 Charging ports, video conferencing capabilities and the ability to hop from one device to another are also common requests.

 With more technology, wire and cable management also becomes a design concern.
 Sometimes, cavities need to be created within furniture and desks to make the technology ecosystem work without leaving eyesore cord bundles at people’s feet or along walls.

 With sleeker, more modern designs using glass, steel, plastics and carbon fiber, our team is forced to be more creative with finding places to run cables than when he worked with bulkier, traditional or Mediterranean-style home office furnishings.